Best Finance Podcasts – Top 20 Financial Podcasts for 2021

 15. The Rich Dad Radio Show

-Robert Kiyosaki is the big kahuna of the investment world.
-His success started many years ago with his first book ‘Rich Dad Poor Dad.’
-His success has continued to flourish as he’s leapt from property investments landing firmly on a diverse range of other opportunities.
+His success has continued to flourish as he’s leaped from property investments landing firmly on a diverse range of other opportunities.

 He hopes to provide new ideas and viewpoints that will allow the listener to set themselves up for financial success.